timokau/marvin-mk2/USAGE.md

-# Quickstart as a contributors
+# Quickstart as a contributor

 If you opened a pull request and want your pull request reviewed write the following two lines in a comment in the pull request: